Concordium/concordium.github.io/README.md

 ### Images

-Save any images that you add in the Images folder under mainnet and testnet.
+Save any images that you add in the Images folder.
 Create sub-folders as needed to store images.

+Captions are not used.
+Instead the image context should be described in the text above it with a reference, such as "...in the image below...".

+Images must have :alt: text for accessibility.
+Generally, image width is 100%.
+For mobile wallets, browser wallet image width is 25%.
+For buttons, image width varies depending on whether the button has text and the graphic.
+Width ranges between 25 and 50 px.

+GIFs can be inserted but should only be used when it gives clarity to more complex actions.

 ## License